-If awarded, these grant funds can only be provided to one individual per household, per crisis situation.
+If awarded, these grant funds can only be provided to one individual per household.
 Applications submitted multiple times if already awarded funds will be disqualified.
 Once a decision has been made regarding an application, The MOAA Foundation will send you an email from firstname.lastname@example.org to confirm the decision.

 201 N. Washington St.